-Jeyuk Bokkeum (Korean Spicy Pork).
-Tender pork stir-fried in a spicy, sweet and savoury gochujang sauce with onions, carrots, and garlic.
-Ready in 25 minutes!
+Jeyuk Bokkeum 제육볶음 (Korean Spicy Pork Stir Fry aka Dwaeji bulgogi).
+Tender pork stir-fried in a spicy, sweet and smoky sauce with onions, carrots, and garlic.

 Easy Korean Spicy Pork